dev-walsh/WhitesManagement/OFFLINE_SETUP.md

-# Whites Management System - Complete Offline Setup
+# Offline Fleet Management System

 ## Overview

-The Whites Management System is designed to work completely **offline** - no internet connection required!
-This comprehensive business management solution handles your entire fleet, equipment, and maintenance operations while keeping all your data securely on your local computer.
+This Fleet Management System is designed to work completely **offline** - no internet connection required!
+All your business data stays on your local computer, giving you complete control and privacy.

 ## What Works Offline

 ✅ **Complete Vehicle Fleet Management**
-- Road vehicle inventory with VIN/chassis tracking
-- Vehicle status tracking (On Hire/Off Hire/Maintenance)
+- Add, edit, and track all your vehicles
-- Mileage tracking and defect management
+- Record maintenance history and costs
-- Custom vehicle types with Whites ID system

-✅ **Plant Machine Inventory**
-- Heavy equipment management (excavators, bulldozers, cranes, etc.)
-- Operating hours tracking instead of mileage
-- Daily and weekly rental rates for machine hire
-- Machine status and maintenance scheduling
+- Schedule upcoming maintenance

 ✅ **Tool & Equipment Hire Management**
-- Complete equipment rental inventory
+- Manage your rental equipment inventory
-- Customer rental processing and returns
+- Process customer rentals and returns
-- Revenue tracking and overdue alerts
-- Equipment status and availability management

-✅ **Maintenance Management**
-- Comprehensive maintenance record tracking
-- Cost tracking in British pounds (£)
-- Service provider management
-- Due date scheduling and alerts

-✅ **Modern Interface**
-- Horizontal navigation bar (no sidebar)
-- Clean, professional dashboard design
-- Real-time statistics and KPIs
-- Interactive charts and visualizations
+- Track rental revenue and equipment status

 ✅ **Data Analytics & Reports**
-- Fleet overview dashboard with key metrics
+- View dashboard with charts and metrics
-- Financial summaries and cost analysis
+- Export all data to CSV files
-- Equipment utilization reports
+- Generate business reports
-- Maintenance trends and analytics

 ✅ **Data Import/Export**
-- CSV and Excel file support
-- Bulk data import capabilities
+- Import existing data from CSV files
-- Complete system backup functionality
+- Export for backup or external use
-- Data portability between systems
+- Transfer data between systems

 ## How It Stores Your Data